cognesence/ops-search/README.md

 + any commands to send to another subsystem
 + a textual description of the path

-**Note:** it is possible to use ops-search without the pattern matcher but its use is then highly restricted.
+**Note:** It is possible to use ops-search without the pattern matcher but its use is then highly restricted.
 For this guide we assume the pattern matcher will be used.

 Goals are minimally specified so any state which is a superset of the goal is deemed a goal state.